 While his parents hoped their son would go on to become a park ranger in Montana, Malkovich instead enrolled at Illinois State University, where a girl he'd fallen for encouraged him to try out acting.

-Malkovich's love for the stage was immediate and in 1976 left school to join the Steppenwolf Theatre in Chicago, which had been founded by a friend of his, Gary Sinise.
+Malkovich's love for the stage was immediate and he left school in 1976 to join the Steppenwolf Theatre Company in Chicago, which had been founded by a friend of his, Gary Sinise.
 To keep food on the table, Malkovich, never afraid of hard work, held several different jobs.

 "I worked in an office supply store, I drove a school bus, I painted houses, I worked for a Mexican landscape gardening company, picking out weeds," he told The Guardian newspaper in 2001.
 "And generally when I was doing something it somehow took my interest.
 In fact, it must be a kind of shallowness: when I did office supplies mostly I thought about office supplies, and then when I got on the train I'd think about theatre, and then I would do theatre.
 But the next morning I would go in and, you know, reorganize the paper clips."

 On stage and with Steppenwolf, Malkovich had a number of memorable performances, including roles in a pair of Sam Shepherd plays, Curse of the Starving Class and True West.
 The latter helped launch Steppenwolf and earn Malkovich a coveted OBIE award when the performance moved to New York.